uberswe/golang-base-project/README.md

 I use [supervisor](http://supervisord.org/) with [docker-compose](https://docs.docker.com/compose/production/) to run my containers.
 [Caddy](https://caddyserver.com/) handles the SSL configuration and routing.
 I use [Ansible](https://docs.ansible.com/ansible/latest/user_guide/playbooks.html) to manage my configurations.

+## Translations

+This project uses [go-i18n](https://github.com/nicksnyder/go-i18n) to handle translations.
+Only English and Swedish is currently supported, but I would gladly add more languages if someone would like to contribute.

+To update languages first run `goi18n extract` to update `active.en.toml`.
+Then run `goi18n merge active.*.toml` to generate `translate.*.toml` which can then be translated.
+Finally, run `goi18n merge active.*.toml translate.*.toml` to merge the translated files into the active files.

 ## Documentation

 See [GoDoc](https://godoc.org/github.com/uberswe/golang-base-project) for further documentation.